 Dr. Heather Bodenstab

 Dr. Monk Bodenstab is a Clinical Pharmacist for the Newborn/Infant Intensive Care Unit and Center for Bone Health at The Children’s Hospital of Philadelphia, where she has worked for the past 13 years.
-In addition to her research related to bone mineral metabolism disorders and medication therapies, she has played an integral role in the development of novel therapies for Generalized Arterial Calcification of Infancy (GACI) including provision of bisphosphonates to pregnant women and sodium thiosulfate to infants born with GACI.
+In addition to her research related to bone mineral metabolism disorders and medication therapies, she has played an integral role in the development of novel therapies for Generalized Arterial Calcification of Infancy (GACI) including the provision of bisphosphonates to pregnant women and sodium thiosulfate to infants born with GACI.

 Dr. Ron Lacro